Louis Roy: Biography

 Following his acquittal, Roy returned to Trois-Rivières.
 The Trois-Rivières chapter maintained several puppet clubs such as the Jokers of Saint-Jean, the Blatnois of Mauricie and the Rowdy Crew of Lanaudière.
-Following Roy's release, six members of the puppet gangs suddenly disappeared, never to be heard or seen from again.
-At the same time, Roy sent out Hells Angels to search the houses of the vanished members, removing various items over the protests of the girlfriends and wives of the missing men.
+Following Roy's release, six members of the puppet gangs disappeared, neither to be seen nor heard from again.
+At the same time, Roy sent Hells Angels to search the houses of the vanished members, removing various items over the protests of the girlfriends and wives of the missing men.
 The missing men are Ormand Dorant, Guy Mageanu, Benoît Lachance, Clermont Carrier, Edward Villiers, and Sylvain Bernard.

 On 23 August 1997, Roy survived an attempted murder by the contract killer Gérald Gallant outside his parents' motel, the Motel Royal in Jonquière, where he resided.
 Gallant waited in a swamp near the motel's parking lot, and emerged with two loaded revolvers when he saw Roy returning.
 Roy was alerted by the sound of Gallant's wet shoes as he approached, and he was able to evade most of the hitman's gunfire but suffered a wound to the chest.
 Gallant, who fled the scene when he ran out of ammunition, was paid $20,000 by Rock Machine member Marcel "Le Maire" Demers for the failed assassination.
-Prior to the shooting, Gallant's mistress and accomplice Jacqueline Benoît had rented a room at the motel to carry out surveillance on Roy.
+Prior to the shooting, Gallant's mistress and accomplice Jacqueline Benoît rented a room at the motel to carry out surveillance on Roy.
 Roy refused to co-operate with the police whom he called "pigs" and refused to file a complaint about the shooting.

-The informer Dany Kane mentioned in his notes to his police handlers that Hells Angel David Carroll had told him that Boucher had reached an agreement with Vito Rizzuto that price of cocaine in Canada was to be $50,000 per kilogram.
-Kane also reported that the penalty for selling cocaine below that price was to be death.
+The informer Dany Kane mentioned in his notes to his police handlers that Hells Angel David Carroll told him that Boucher had agreed with Vito Rizzuto that the price of cocaine in Canada was to be $50,000 per kilogram.
+Kane also reported that the penalty for selling cocaine below that price was death.
 Kane reported that a gang within the gang called La Table consisting of Boucher, Denis Houle, Michel Rose, Normand Robitaille and André Chouinard set the prices for drugs in Quebec in consultation with the Mafia.
 Carroll mentioned to Kane that Boucher wanted Roy to join La Table, which he refused to, leading to Carroll to express the hope there would be no issues caused by this refusal.
 Finally, Kane mentioned that both Boucher and Rizzuto were very annoyed that Roy persisted with selling cocaine below $50,000 per kilogram, and wanted him to join La Table.